Trade Stock Indices

 Value per 1 Pip(Point)s for S&P 500 is - $ 0.1

 The S&P 500 just like the Dow Jones Industry Average Index is more volatile than many of the other Top Index, The S&P 500 index will over long term trend upwards but it will have more price pull backs & more consolidations than other index.
-Traders might prefer to trade other indices other than this one if they are more used to trading the more stellar & robust trends found in the other top stock indices.
+Traders might & may prefer to trade other indexes other than this one if they're more used to the more stellar & robust trends found in the other top indices.

-One of the reason this index has more oscillations than other indices is because it has more constituent stocks than other stock indices.
-This index also has got a weighting component in its calculation which contributes to making the stock index more volatile.
+One of the reason this stock index has more oscillations than other indices is because it has more constituent stocks than other stock indices.
+This index also has got a weighting component/constituent in its calculation which contributes to making the stock index more volatile.

-How to Interpret and Analyze and Interpret S & P 500 Chart - The S & P 500 Trade Chart
+How to Interpret/Analyze and Analyze and Interpret S & P 500 Chart - The S & P 500 Trade Chart

 The S & P 500 Trade Chart